Article by: Leanne Ridgeway

 GEAR ASSEMBLY Series #17:

 LÁGOON’s Anthony Gaglia

-Portland, Oregon’s garage-stoner rock duo LÁGOON has produced an impressive amount of releases since their start in 2017.
-In only three years, they’ve put out multiple singles, EPs, and full length albums, including their debut album ‘Grim Ripper‘ (March 2018), the ‘L’affaire des Poisons‘ EP (July 2018), sophomore album ‘The Unwelcome‘ (March 2019), a live album ‘Skate Fast, Play Live Vol. 1‘ (October 2019), and a third full-length ‘Maa Kali Trip‘ in March of this year.
+Portland, Oregon’s garage-stoner rock duo LÁGOON has produced an impressive amount of releases since its start in 2017.
+In only three years, they’ve put out multiple singles, EPs, and full-length albums, including their debut album ‘Grim Ripper‘ (March 2018), the ‘L’affaire des Poisons‘ EP (July 2018), sophomore album ‘The Unwelcome‘ (March 2019), a live album ‘Skate Fast, Play Live Vol. 1‘ (October 2019), and a third full-length ‘Maa Kali Trip‘ in March of this year.